 The Eagle's Nest in the post-war years

-They convinced the German government and the American administration that the Kelsteinhaus should be preserved for the benefit of society and that the funds generated by the use of the mountain house could be used effectively for social projects and to help people affected by the war.
+As the demand for the demolition of the building belonging to fascist functionaries persisted, the competent policy of the Berchtesgaden authorities saved the Eagle's Nest.
+They convinced both the German government and the American administration that the Kehlsteinhaus should be preserved for the benefit of society.
+They proposed that the funds generated by the use of the mountain house could be used effectively for social projects and to help people affected by the war.

 By the end of the 1950s, the Eagle's Nest began to attract tourists, and the number of visitors increased, with the demolition date being postponed several times.
 Today, the Kehlsteinhaus still stands in its place and 50% of the proceeds from ticket sales go to social needs.